ClaySamuelC/warlord-sim/README.md

   - Messengers can be sent with minimal resources to send messages/requests to other forts/villages, they can also bring artifacts as gifts.
   - Villages/forts can send you messages to request resources/armies.
   - Your armies can be sent with messengers so the messenger can return news of events to you.
+- A Supply chain system
-- Supply chains, which are essentially armies without significant defensive capabilities that are used for transporting resources.
+  - Supply chains are essentially armies without significant defensive capabilities that are used for transporting resources.
-- Automated supply chains which start their task again upon returning.
+  - Supply chains can be automated to start their task again upon returning.
   - Pre-existing supply chains between different villages and forts.
+  - Villages pay their tributes via automated supply chains.
   - The ability to raid supply chains.

 ***